thomax/DDD/README.md

 ## Experience
-Each game session, all PCs present gain one `XP` at the and another point of `XP` at the end of the session.
+Each game session, all PCs present gain one point of `XP` at session start, and another point of `XP` at the end of the session.

 ## Hit Points (HP)
 `HP` = `XP` * 5.
 Your `HP` equals the number of `XP` a character has gained, multiplied by 5.
 E.g. 20 `XP` would result in a character with 100 `HP`.